bhisaac/5eFP/5eFP-SRD.md

 ### Feature: By Popular Demand

-If you spend a round of downtime at an inn, tavern, circus, theater, or in a noble's court, you gain ⛁.
-Bonus coins awarded through this feature can only be spent on rest and repairs.
+You gain ⛁ if you spend a downtime round at a circus, inn, marketplace, noble's court, tavern, or theater.

 ## Folk Hero

-~~You come from a humble social rank, but you are destined for so much more.
-Already, the people of your home village regard you as their champion, and your destiny calls you to stand against the tyrants and monsters that threaten the common folk everywhere.~~

 Your social status may be humble, but you have a greater purpose in life.
 The people of your village already view you as their champion, and you are called upon to confront the tyrants and monsters that endanger the common people everywhere.